gestaac/guide/README.md

 ## Gotchas worth remembering

+**Without the viewport meta tag, no media query works on a phone.** The browser reports a ~980px viewport regardless of the real screen, so `max-width: 768px` never matches.
+This is the first thing to check when a page "isn't responsive" despite correct CSS.

 **`height` vs `min-height` on a flex container.** A fixed height crushes content the moment items stack into a column.
 Use `min-height` for anything that changes shape across breakpoints.